hbc/HBC_master/training/index.md

 ## Workshop listings (categorized by eligibility)

-**Join our mailing list!** - If you would like to receive emails from us about training opportunities, please fill out [this form](https://harvard.az1.qualtrics.com/jfe/form/SV_6nGqk2i8RUi2oN7).
+**[Join our mailing list](https://harvard.az1.qualtrics.com/jfe/form/SV_6nGqk2i8RUi2oN7)** if you are interested in receiving emails from us about training opportunities.

-Workshop descriptions and links to lessons can be [found here](https://hbctraining.github.io/main/).
+[Click here](https://hbctraining.github.io/main/) for descriptions of all the workshops we offer, as well as links to the materials/lessons.

 ### Workshops for HSCI and on-quad HMS researchers (2020):